 Proverbs 27:1 NIV Do not boast about tomorrow, for you do not know what a day may bring forth.
 NASB

 No matter where we go or how long we have been gone, my mother is always glad to get home.
-As I pull the car into the garage she always says, “Be it ever so humble, there’s no place like home”.
+As I pull the car into the garage, she always says, “Be it ever so humble, there’s no place like home.”
 She lives with me now, so my home is now her home.
-Once I asked her how long she had lived here, and she responded simply, “a long time”.
+Once I asked her how long she had lived here, and she responded simply, “a long time.”

-As I drive her to one of her many doctor appointments, I try to keep her in touch with reality by tell her the day of the week and the month.
-A while back I told her it was Christmas time and pointed to the Christmas decorations.
+As I drive her to one of her many doctor appointments, I try to keep her in touch with reality by telling her the day of the week and the month.
+A while back I informed her it was Christmas time and pointed to the Christmas decorations.
 She replied, “warmest December I can remember” not realizing she was in Florida.
 I giggled.
 Seeing Christmas decorations amongst green grass and flowers was confusing for her.

 Moving her south was an experience to be remembered.
 It started after my father died unexpectedly.
 I stayed with her a few months to let her adjust to life without her husband.
 During that time, many family and friends came by the house and asked what I was going to do with my mother.
 I told them she was moving to Florida with me.

 I told them not to say goodbye because she didn’t know she was moving.
 I explained, she wouldn’t remember so there was no use putting her through the pain.
 Many disagreed.
-So, one day I explained to my mother that I would be taking her from her home and moving her to Florida with me.
+So, one day I told my mother that I would be taking her from her home and moving her to Florida with me.
 She began to cry and said she wished she could just die.
 An hour later she couldn’t remember the conversation.